SumoLogic/sumologic-kubernetes-collection/deploy/docs/Troubleshoot_Collection.md

 ### Missing `kube-controller-manager` or `kube-scheduler` metrics

-There’s an issue with backwards compatibility in the current version of the prometheus-operator helm chart that requires us to override the selectors for kube-scheduler and kube-controller-manager in order to see metrics from them.
+There’s an issue with backwards compatibility in the current version of the kube-prometheus-stack helm chart that requires us to override the selectors for kube-scheduler and kube-controller-manager in order to see metrics from them.
 If you are not seeing metrics from these two targets, you can use the following steps.

 First get the `kube-controller` and `kube-scheduler` service name.
 These are installed in the `kube-system` namespace.